 A multi-purpose organ, the liver plays an important behind-the-scenes role in our bodies … and the same is true for our dogs.
 The liver detoxifies blood, metabolizes energy sources, produces acids necessary for digestion, stores vitamins and glycogen, and manufactures proteins for blood clotting.
 Because of its behind-the-scenes role in so many of our pet’s bodily functions, liver disease in dogs can manifest itself in a variety of ways.
 Let’s learn more about the signs, causes, treatments, diagnosis and prognosis for liver disease in dogs.

 In most cases, if your beloved pooch is sick, you’ll know it.
-But when it comes to liver disease in dogs, your pup may not show many obvious symptoms — or, worse, he may not show any symptoms at all.
+But when it comes to liver disease in dogs, your pup may not show many obvious signs — or, worse, he may not show any signs at all.

-“Symptoms of liver disease can vary from no symptoms for years to a dog acting acutely sick, not eating, vomiting and jaundice,” confirms Dr. Gary Richter, DVM.
-“Since early problems with the liver often have no symptoms, regular medical exams and screenings by a veterinarian are highly encouraged.”
+“Signs of liver disease can vary from no signs for years to a dog acting acutely sick, not eating, vomiting and jaundice,” confirms Dr. Gary Richter, DVM.
+“Since early problems with the liver often have no signs, regular medical exams and screenings by a veterinarian are highly encouraged.”

 According to Dr. Weinberg, liver disease is a broad description of a variety of conditions, and may include infection, autoimmune, toxicity, neoplasia and congenital conditions.
 The good news is that no specific breed has a higher risk of these issues.
 “The only prevention is to avoid known toxins, and to test lab values on prescriptions that may cause liver damage, such as NSAIDS,” he adds.